zacanger/niddesa/text/generated-translations/mahaniddesa/15-sinhala-amazon.md

 The demise shall be a far from the most dimension.
 Be a separant.
 Nakmunai must be separated by an unrestricted heart.

-[APZ 177.4] (#apz177 .4) {#apz177 .4 .ref .apz} "Nirvana
+[APZ 177.4] (#apz177 .4) {#apz177 .4 .ref .apz} "Nibbana
 “People's own” is what some person here does not know.
 Karma does take drinking and consuming water, while the purivena is taken.
-The aroma of chary leaves flowers when the chic does the approach Trabies gather in the Democratic genitalsNot by a creed, but by a Genesis reason Constipation is not caused by a cause, but by a constipation cause, but by a vaunted cause Nirvana was inclined to be nirvana with a view to separating it all, not from reason The burdensome collects the kasal.
+The aroma of chary leaves flowers when the chic does the approach Trabies gather in the Democratic genitalsNot by a creed, but by a Genesis reason Constipation is not caused by a cause, but by a constipation cause, but by a vaunted cause Nibbana was inclined to be Nibbana with a view to separating it all, not from reason The burdensome collects the kasal.
 Rehidu or
 All the editors retreat the heart of the relic and gather the heart for the relic.
-(LANYA) All editors who paid off the craving of all the girl who had been concomitant This is a plant, this is a prophecy nirvana
+(LANYA) All editors who paid off the craving of all the girl who had been concomitant This is a plant, this is a prophecy Nibbana
 “”

 [APZ 177.5] (#apz177 .5) {#apz177 .5 .ref .apz} "Discreet Room Reason